Diving in Cabo San Lucas - Bluewater Dive Travel

 TYPICAL DIVE IN CABO SAN LUCAS

-Inshore dives take place straight off the beach, or from speed boats and in some cases traditional wooden pangas used by fishermen.
+Inshore dives take place from speed boats and, in some cases, traditional wooden pangas used by fishermen.
 Operators will offer two or three dives a day at sites best suited to the diver’s experience.
 The bays of San Lucas and Santa Maria, as well as inshore sites at Cabo Pulmo, offer sheltered conditions in shallow waters with good visibility.

 Offshore dives tend to be more challenging, with choppy surface conditions and swell making for sometimes tricky entries and exits.
 The strong currents that are such a magnet for pelagic species also render these sites best suited to experienced divers.
 Most of the best dive sites of Cabo San Lucas are reachable in 5 – 10 minutes from the Marina.